 schema.rbfile from your branch's base (probably master):

-Another way of thinking about it is that you need to re-apply your schema changes in the same way that you'd re-apply your code changes when running into merge conflicts.
+Migration design can be a serious beast.
+Another way of thinking about this problem is that you need to re-apply your schema changes in the same way that you'd re-apply your code changes when running into merge conflicts.
 You're taking the new database blueprint and re-running your change to it.
 Starting with that new blueprint, however, can be a little squirrely.